Article Info

 Conclusions

-GO was prepared by oxidation of graphite in modified Hummers' method.
+GO was prepared by oxidation of graphite in a modified Hummers' method.
 The effects of peroxide and persulfate oxidizing agents (H2O2, K2S2O8, (NH4)2S2O8, and mCPBA) on the texture of GO were considered by FT-IR, XRD, FE-SEM, EDX, and elemental mapping techniques.
 According to FT-IR results, GO and GO treated by oxidizing agents contain a layer of carbon atoms that are decorated by oxygen-containing groups (i.e. hydroxyl, epoxy, carbonyl, and carboxyl).
 Based on XRD data, a phase transition from more crystalline graphene oxide to more amorphous state is observed where GO is treated by oxidizing agents.
 It seems that oxidizing agents can create and enlarge the hole defects in graphene oxide.
 The XRD pattern of GO treated by mCPBA at room temperature has a more ordered structure (similar to GO) compared to the GO treated by other oxidizing agents at 80 °C, which is due to the formation of larger hole defects at higher temperatures.
 Significant changes due to the formation of hole defects in the morphology of the GO after treatment by oxidizing agents are observed by the FE-SEM micrographs.
 The highest degree of oxidation is predicted for the GO treated by mCPBA.

 6.tif